Abort Holocaust

 A leading abortion rights crusader has been named to the Order of Canada.

-Morgentaler, a Polish Holocaust survivor who immigrated to Montreal after the war,
+who immigrated from Poland to Montreal after the war,

 which were illegal at the time.